kolakth/Atidia-test/README.md

 A. Now think about efficiency.
 What if the contents of the array are very large?
-Did you create a new array?
+Did you create a new array?\n

 No, I didn't create a new array.
 The array content can be mutable.

 B. It’s still working even if the array is large.